agude/agude.github.io/_books/dragons_egg.md

 star is so high.
 They are also similar to the beings mentioned briefly as living on a star in {{ clarkes }} {{ childhoods_end }}.
 But the book {{ this_book }} most reminds me of is {{ deepness }}.
-In both books there are humans orbiting the alien world, and the aliens---although extremely different than humans---are anthropomorphized so that they seem incredibly human.
+In both books there are humans orbiting an alien world, and the aliens---although extremely different than humans---are anthropomorphized so that they seem incredibly human.
 The aliens develop technologically and eventually make contact.